lezer-parser/website/site/docs/guide/index.md

 Token rules cannot refer to nonterminal rules.
 But they can refer to each other, as long as the references don't form a non-tail recursive loop.
-I.e. a rule `x` can not, directly or indirectly, include a reference to `x`, unless that reference appears at the very end of the rule.
+I.e. a rule `x` cannot, directly or indirectly, include a reference to `x`, unless that reference appears at the very end of the rule.